NithinGuvvala/api/README.md

-# REST API project using Python, Flask and SQLAlchemy.
+# REST API using Python, Flask and SQLAlchemy.

-Built a custom API to perform CRUD operations with SQLAlcehmy for the database.
+Built a custom API to perform CRUD operations with SQLAlchemy for the database.